Sikirulahi1/Bank_Customer_Churn_Prediction/README.md

 ## Folders present in the project:

+- Images - Contains images for the overview and analysis of the file
 - Data - Contains the dataset
 - Deployment - the python motebooks for the app deploymnet
-- EDA - Contains the analysis of the dataset
+- Explanatory_Data_Analysis - Contains the analysis of the dataset
 - Model_Training - Contains the python notebooks feature Engineering and Modelling